-What does it mean when Kia Check Engine Light comes on?
+What does Kia Check Engine Light On mean?

 When your check engine light illuminates your Kia vehicle, it means that the vehicle’s Electronic Control Unit (ECU), or computer, which controls many aspects of your Kia’s operation, has found a problem with the engine or emissions system.